-To transfer the credit you earn through PSU, you must order an official transcript from the PSU Information System Banwb and have it sent to the university you plan to attend.
-This can be done online for $4.00.
-NOTE: If you do not frequently access the PSU Information System or have forgotten your password, you will need to call the PSU Help Desk and have them reset it.
-Have your PSU ID number ready to give them.
-Instructions are below.
+To transfer the credit you earn through PSU, you must order an official transcript from the PSU Information System Banweb and have it sent to the university you plan to attend.
+You will need your Odin login name and password to log in.
+There will be a $5 fee.

-- Only YOU can order an official transcript.
+- Only YOU can order your official transcript.

-- You should wait until all grades have been entered by your instructors before ordering a transcript (usually mid-June).
-You may also print an unofficial transcript to verify current enrollment and courses in progress to help with scheduling and advising at PSU or another university.
+- Wait until all grades have been entered by your instructors (usually mid-June).
+You can also print an unofficial transcript to verify current enrollment and courses in progress to help with scheduling and advising at PSU or another university.

 What to Consider when Applying to Colleges